tera-si/unifree/README.md

 **Unfinished** demo project I created after finishing [FullStack Open](https://fullstackopen.com/en/).
 A free item exchanging/gifting platform made with React.
 Like a e-commerce site or ebay, but no price tags are attached to the items.
 I have since moved on to learning cyber security, **this project is no longer being developed or maintained**.

+## What's unfinished?

+- The "about" page - I simply don't know what to write, and how to make it look pretty
+- Refactoring - Structure of the components can benefit from some reworking
+- Responsive/mobile UI - Aren't as freshed out as the full width UI, some don't even have real responsiveness

+**Everything else should work fine**

 # Built with

 - React